 10. Tell a sad but inspiring story.

-Many bloggers tend to use their past experiences of pain to share how they faced and overcame them in such a way that they made their readers shed tears.
+Many bloggers tend to use their past experiences of pain to share how they faced and overcame them in such a way that they make their readers shed tears.

 As Raelyn puts it, sharing personal stories build rapport and personal connection with them at the same time.

-Rather, I want to use my pains, my failures, my negative encounters as a clear picture to my readers regardless of the post.
-It’s best to share a bit of your life to connect with them.
+I want to use my pains, failures, and negative encounters to connect with my readers.
+In other words, it’s best to share a bit of your life to connect with them.

 Just so you know, your influence initially depends on how vulnerable you could be by showing your sincerity to them.